 Listing your home isn’t free.
 There are costs, chores and a lot of work that goes into getting your home ready for the market.
 Before you list your home, think about the time, energy and money that go into it.
 If you have a direct buyer, with a great offer, it is often preferred to the hassle and out of pocket costs of listing.
-What it REALLY costs to sell your home in Metro Atlanta.
+What it REALLY costs to sell your home in Marietta.

 Commissions, Staging & Yard Work, Oh My!

 First thing is first.
 The home has to be thoroughly cleaned from top to bottom.
 Windows should be done inside and out, grout and tile cleaned, baseboards and molding, and all of the obscure areas such as window sills and ceiling fans.
 If you have pets, pay particularly close attention to pet hair and odors.
 Of course, you can clean yourself, but you will not be able to do it with the accuracy and efficiency of a pro.
 In addition, keeping the home clean for showings, open houses and surprise visitors can take a lot of time and energy.

 Never, ever, ever neglect the yard when selling your home.
 Your will want to make sure your yard had excellent curb appeal and isn’t overgrown or filled with weeds.
 Just like the cleaning, you can do this yourself, but you will some have some hard work ahead of you.
 You will want to:

 - Weed the lawn and open areas.

 - Add fresh paint to outdoor trim, mailbox, door, etc.

 - Add seating and other elements of staging to make the outside areas more welcoming